Hepatomegaly

 DiagnosisTop

-A palpable edge of the liver below the costal margin is not always a sign of hepatomegaly.
-Ultrasonography (or computed tomography [CT], if there are additional indications) allows for assessing liver size, structure, blood vessels, and bile ducts, as well as detecting features of portal hypertension.
-Further diagnostic workup depends on the suspected cause.
+2. Ultrasonography (with or without Doppler imaging) allows for assessing liver size, structure, blood vessels, and bile ducts, as well as detecting features of portal hypertension.

 We would love to hear from you